faraday23/cloud-native-portfolio/projects/3-software development/dot-net/dot-net.md

 </ul>

 <h2>6.
 Ensuring Consistency Across Microservices</h2>
-<p>To ensure consistency and reliability across microservices, you implemented the saga pattern using Azure Service Bus and Azure Durable Functions.
-Here's an example of how you might define a durable function to coordinate a saga:</p>
+<p>To ensure consistency and reliability across microservices, I implemented the saga pattern using Azure Service Bus and Azure Durable Functions.
+Here's an example of how I defined a durable function to coordinate a saga:</p>
 <pre>
 <code>
 [FunctionName("SagaOrchestrator")]